 The United States Supreme Court has held that lawsuits brought as an assault on the First Amendment right to petition should be dismissed unless the petitioning activity at issue was a sham.
 See Eastern R.R.
 Presidents Conference v.
 Noerr Motor Freight, Inc., 365 U.S. 127 (1961); United Mine Workers of Am. v.
 Pennington, 381 U.S. 657 (1965); California Motor Transp. v.
 Trucking Unlimited, 404 U.S. 508 (1972); City of Columbia v.
 Omni Outdoor Adver., Inc., 499 U.S. 365 (1991).

-This doctrine, known as the Noerr-Pennington Doctrine, originated in the antitrust arena but has long-since been expanded beyond that arena.
+Together, these cases establish what is known as the "Noerr-Pennington Doctrine."
+The Noerr-Pennington Doctrine originated in antitrust but has long since expanded beyond that arena.
 See, e.g., Professional Real Estate Investors, Inc. v.
 Columbia Pictures Indus., Inc., 508 U.S. 49, 59 (1993) (stating "[w]hether applying Noerr as an antitrust doctrine or invoking it in other contexts, we have repeatedly reaffirmed that evidence of anticompetitive intent or purpose alone cannot transform otherwise legitimate activity into a sham"); Sierra Club v.
-Butz, 349 F.Supp.
+Butz, 349 F. Supp.
 934 (N.D.
 Cal 1972) (naming Noerr and its progeny as basis for dismissing an "interference with advantageous relationship" suit); Protect Our Mountain Env't, Inc. v.
-District Court, 677 P.2d 1361 (Colo.
-1984) (relying on federal case law and establishing a three-prong test for reviewing suits that target petitioning activity in environmental case).
+District Ct., 677 P.2d 1361 (Colo.
+1984) (relying on federal case law and establishing a three-prong test for reviewing suits that target petitioning activity in an environmental case).

-A victim's attorney faced with a retaliatory civil lawsuit must be prepared to argue: 1) the victim's activity was petitioning activity; and 2) the activity was not sham petitioning.
+A victim's attorney faced with a retaliatory civil lawsuit must be prepared to argue two things: 1) that the victim's activity was petitioning activity, and 2) that the petitioning was not sham petitioning.